|Patricia L. Cummings and James Cummings: Preservers of Material Culture

 Patricia L. Cummings is a prolific quilter, needleworker and writer.
 Since 1999 Pat's column "Pieces of the

-Past" in The Quilter magazine has offered articles about antique quilts, museum collections and
+Past" written for The Quilter magazine has offered articles about antique quilts, museum collections and

-directions for making either her own designs or reproductions of quilts she has collected!
-More articles are in the
+directions for making either her original designs or reproductions of antique quilts!
+She has prepared more

-works!
-She has been published countless times in publication venues, worldwide, including but not limited
+Her writings and quilts have been featured countless times in publication venues worldwide, including but

 Civilian.Conservation Corps Legacy Newsletter, UnRavel the Gavel newspaper, The Appliqué Society

-historical research is cited in the books and research reports of other authors.
+historical research is cited in the books and research reports of other authors, both academic and

-short stories and journalistic non-fiction articles.
-She is a former classroom teacher of Spanish and a
+short stories, songs, and books.
+She is a former classroom teacher of Spanish.
+Her son passed all the

 A More Detailed Summary